 PATIENTS IN CRITICAL CONDITION

-The survival rate of cirrhotic patients in the intensive care unit is 34 to 69% [148].
+The survival rate of cirrhotic patients in the intensive care unit is 34% to 69% [148].
 Age > 75 years impacts the global, but not the intensive care unit, survival rate [149].
-However, although the severity of cirrhosis is more predictive of survival than age, age is an indication for admission to the intensive care unit [5].
-Indeed, age is a parameter of the prognostic Chronic Liver Failure Consortium (CLIF) acute decompensation score and the CLIF acute on chronic liver failure score [150,151].
+Although the severity of cirrhosis is more predictive of survival than age, age is an indication for admission to the intensive care unit [5].
+Indeed, age is a parameter of the prognostic Chronic Liver Failure Consortium acute decompensation score and the Chronic Liver Failure Consortium acute on chronic liver failure score [150,151].
 Hepatorenal syndrome and spontaneous bacterial peritonitis are associated with a poor prognosis [152].

 INFECTIONS

 Older cirrhotic patients are at increased risk of infection due to their impaired immunity defences [153].
-Spontaneous bacterial peritonitis has a higher mortality rate in older than in younger people [154] and, although the data are sparse, older people are more susceptible to renal failure [155].
+Spontaneous bacterial peritonitis has a higher mortality rate in older than in younger people [154], and, although the data are sparse, older people are more susceptible to renal failure [155].
 In cirrhotic patients, bacterial resistance to antibiotics is promoted by the high frequency of antibiotic use [156].
 Age impacts the occurrence and mortality rate of infection with multiresistant bacteria, but not the risk of inappropriate treatment [157].

-As mentioned above, the use of proton-pump inhibitors by older patients increases the risk of infection and their use should be restricted.
-Of note, vitamin D deficiency, which is more frequent in older cirrhotic patients is also a risk factor for infection [158].
+As mentioned above, the use of proton-pump inhibitors by older patients increases the risk of infection, and their use should be restricted.
+Of note, vitamin D deficiency, which is more frequent in older cirrhotic patients, is also a risk factor for infection [158].
 Thus, screening for and correction of this deficiency is essential in older cirrhotic patients [159].

 SPECIFIC MANAGEMENT